Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Against the spread, Detroit is 3-2-0 this season.

-- The Lions are 3-1 ATS when underdogs by 3.5 points or more this season.
+- So far this season, the Lions have been installed as underdogs by a 3.5-point margin or more four times and are 3-1 ATS in those games.

-- Detroit's games this year have hit the over two times in five opportunities (40%).
+- Detroit's games this year have gone over the total in two out of five opportunities (40%).

-- The Lions average 19.6 points per game, comparable to the 20 the Bengals allow.

-- The Lions have turned the ball over two more times (7 total) than the Bengals have forced a turnover (5) this season.
+- The Lions have turned the ball over seven times this season, two more turnovers than the Bengals have forced (5).

 Home and road insights